Jira Advanced Roadmaps vs Timeline: Your Complete Guide

 Backlogs and Roadmaps:

-When creating a roadmap, you must be mindful of whether your stakeholder audience needs to know what’s getting done on a Sprint level.
+While teams and projects rely on setting effective sprint goals, sprints are often too granular for a roadmap that you’ll share with stakeholders.
+So, when creating a roadmap, be mindful of your audience.
 Does your quarterly stakeholder review meeting need this level of detail?
 Probably not.
-However, your monthly backlog refinement meeting probably does.
+However, your monthly backlog refinement meeting does.

 Gantt vs. Roadmap: Is It Just Semantics?